-We enjoy adding value to other people’s lives.
-In fact, that’s why we’re here, why we started The Minimalists, why we left the corporate world to do this full time.
-It may sound like a trite platitude, but we honestly believe that giving is living.
+We enjoy adding value to other people’s lives: that’s why we’re here, why we started The Minimalists, why we left the corporate world to do this full time—giving is living.
 And we’re grateful to be able to give.

-In the course of the last 18 months we’ve absorbed a great deal of knowledge regarding the self-publishing world, metamorphosing from a pair of clueless, trepidatious, 30-year-old guys who didn’t know what a blog was (seriously) to building a large online audience, publishing three #1 bestselling books, embarking on a 33-city book tour, and establishing an online writing class.
-Suffice it to say, we’ve learned a lot, stumbling haphazardly in multiple ill-considered directions along the way.
+In the course of the last eighteen months we’ve absorbed a great deal of knowledge regarding the indie-publishing world, metamorphosing from a pair of clueless, trepidatious, 30-year-old guys who didn’t know what a blog was (seriously), to building a large online audience, publishing three bestselling books, embarking on an international book tour, and establishing an online writing class.
+We’ve learned a lot, stumbling haphazardly in multiple ill-considered directions along the way.

-Enter stage left: Asymmetrical, a publishing company & community that embraces new technologies, methods, and ideas to help writers and creative types reach an audience.
+Enter stage left: Asymmetrical, a publishing company and community that embraces new technologies, methods, and ideas to help writers and creative types reach an audience.

 Think of Asymmetrical as a three-legged table: Community.
 Press.
 Studio.

-The Asymmetrical Community launched first, just last week, as a hub for people looking to polish their published work, whatever kind of publishing they might be involved with, or learn the publishing industry from scratch.
-It’s a place to make connections with other publishers, share your work with others for feedback, and learn from each other’s experiences (everything from technical-issues like publishing your work on the Kindle store to grand strategies like publishing your work to eventually replace your full-time income).
+The Asymmetrical Community launched first, just last week (May 2012), as a hub for people looking to polish their published work (whatever kind of publishing they might be involved with), or learn the publishing industry from scratch.
+It’s a place to make connections with other publishers, share your work with others for feedback, and learn from each other’s experiences (everything from technical issues like publishing your work on the Kindle store, to grand strategies like publishing your work to eventually replace your full-time income).
 In its short tenure, the community has flourished, enjoying active involvement from people all over the publishing map.
 Poets and nonfiction writers.
 Bloggers and novelists.
 Journalists and screenwriters.
 People who are actively looking for agents and folks who have decided to self-publish.
 Authors looking to make writing their full-time gig and part-time hobbyists.

 The second leg of the tri-legged table is Asymmetrical Press.
 We have years of combined publishing experience, and we all make the majority (or all) of our incomes from our published work.
-We’re going to be expanding upon that through Asymmetrical by continuing to publish our own work—including Colin Wright’s new memoir Iceland India Interstate on June 4 and Joshua Fields Millburn’s new novel As a Decade Fades later this year—but over the next few months we’ll also be looking for people we can team up with and work that we can “invest” in, a bit like an angel investor would invest in a startup company.
-We look around and see all kinds of amazing work that is going unrecognized because the people producing it are great at writing or creating amazing videos or podcasts, but don’t have the networks, marketing skills, or desire to self-promote.
+We’ll expand upon that through Asymmetrical by continuing to publish our own work—including Colin Wright’s new memoir Iceland India Interstate on June 4 and Joshua Fields Millburn’s new novel As a Decade Fades later this year.
+And over the next few months we’ll look for people we can team up with and work that we can “invest” in, a bit like an angel investor would invest in a startup company.
+We look around and see all kinds of amazing work that is going unrecognized: the people producing it are great at writing or creating amazing videos or podcasts, but don’t have the networks, marketing skills, or desire to self-promote.
 We want to become a non-invasive partner in the process.
-All work stays the property of the creator, and we serve as agent, editor, designer, publisher, and spokesperson for the few folks we take on under the Asymmetrical umbrella-ella-ella.
-If the Seth Godin’s Domino Project had a baby with an Independent Record label, it would probably look a lot like Asymmetrical Press.
+All work stays the property of the creator, and we serve as agent, editor, designer, publisher, and spokesperson for the few folks we take on under the Asymmetrical umbrella.
+If Seth Godin’s Domino Project had a baby with an independent record label, it would probably look a lot like Asymmetrical Press.